 The security video also showed the bandit leaving the Dunkin Donuts in a Dodge Dart.
 Investigators issued a description of the vehicle, and on May 10 a patrol officer spotted it and learned that it was registered to Fedus, who was wearing a global positioning system ankle monitor as a condition of his probation.

 Police confronted Fedus the next day.
-According to the search warrant, he confessed to driving the Dodge Dart used in the robbery and told police that O’Shea was his accomplice.
+According to the search warrant, he confessed to driving the Dodge Dart used in the robbery.

 Police reviewed the history of the ankle monitor Fedus was wearing, which placed him at the Super 8 Motel a minute before and after the robbery, when he went back his apartment, according to the search warrants.